nseilaz/nitro-enclave-demo/README.md

 ## Installation guide

+Note the EC2 instance being used for Nitro Enclaves are not free tier, check the relevant EC2 pricing for the respective region you will be utilizing.

 1. Create an EC2 instance with Nitro Enclave enabled.
 See [AWS documentation](https://docs.aws.amazon.com/enclaves/latest/user/create-enclave.html) for steps and requirement.
 I launched a C5 xlarge.
 Ensure to provide sufficient storage space on the instance root volume, 20 GB is what I used, if you do not provide sufficient storage space the enclave containers will fail to build.
 You need to SSH into the EC2 instances, ensure that it has a security group that allows that to happen, the instance also requires access to the internet to be able to download packages, you can place it behind a NAT GW if you desire or in a public facing subnet and maintain a good security posture, lock down access to know IP address.

 Use the Amazon Linux 2 AMI.